Edit on GitHub

 • Connect to GitHub.com, GitLab.com or Bitbucket.org.

-Note that connections to self-hosted GitLab servers are not managed in this section.
+Also, note that connections to self-hosted GitLab servers are not managed in this section.
 If you want to connect to a self-hosted GitLab server, you should create a team and set up the GitLab server connection in the team settings.

 • Disconnect from your GitHub, GitLab, or Bitbucket accounts.

 • Configure your GitHub account connection.
-That is, install the Iterative Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.
+That is, install the DVC Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.

 Cloud credentials